 Table 3 above also includes the results of analysis of subgroup differences for the MBTI and ILS of student responses.
-Six of the FE learning modules showed no evidence of subgroup difference upon analysis of the MBTI and ILS surveys taken by the students, therefore these four modules were considered ideal in their handling of the student subgroups taking the quizzes.
+Five of the 12 FE learning modules showed no evidence of subgroup difference upon analysis of the MBTI and ILS surveys taken by the students, therefore these five modules were considered ideal in their handling of the student subgroups taking the quizzes.
 The student MBTI and ILS student survey data was misplaced for one (1) of the FE learning modules so it was not analyzed.
-Six of the FE learning modules show statistically significant subgroup differences(p < 0.05) for the MBTI and ILS student survey data.
+Six of the FE learning modules show statistically significant subgroup differences (p <0.05) for the MBTI and ILS student survey data.

-Results of the Subgroup Differences in MBIT and ILS data for the FE learning modules
+Results of the Subgroup Differences in MBTI and ILS data for the FE learning modules

-The following six FE ALMs were found to be ideal or showed statistically insignificant differences between the sixteen subgroups of students in the MBTI and ILS groups.
+The following six FE ALMs were found to be ideal or failed to identify statistically significant differences between the MBTI and ILS subgroups.

-- Sheet metal forming using FE Analysis: Shallow Drawing of a Circular Sheet - Computational Fluid Drag of a Bobsled Model - Small Engine Cooling Fin- - Defibrillation Electrode Modeling-

-- Thermal FEA Semi Infinite Heat Transfer - Thermal FEA Steady State Heat Conduction
+- Sheet metal forming using FE Analysis: Shallow Drawing of a Circular Sheet - Computational Fluid Drag of a Bobsled Model - Small Engine Cooling Fin- - Defibrillation Electrode Modeling- - Thermal FEA Semi Infinite Heat Transfer and Steady State Heat Conduction